There is a reason that we encourage in-person design sprints; we move faster and are

 Replicate the whiteboard online

 You'll want to have an online tool to facilitate collaboration.
-I've used a combo of on another to act as a whiteboard.
-We've used Google Docs / Slides, MURAL, Miro and Invision Freehand.
+Our default tool is FigJam.
+In the past, we've used FigJam, Google Docs / Slides, MURAL, Miro and Invision Freehand.

 In practice Design Sprint changes

 Make sure to have a shared online whiteboard.
 Use that space like you would the

 typical whiteboard.
 Document the problem statement or job story, critical path,